 While some borrowers do qualify after submitting the above information, many won’t meet the criteria.
-Quite often, applicants submit the required information and supporting documentation only to be denied.
-Once this occurs, the lender has all the information needed to know the insolvency of the borrower’s finances, which could have a detrimental effect on refinancing with them in the future.
-Unfortunately, that also means time is wasted while other solutions are available that offer more advantages.
-Home equity loan alternatives are fast becoming the only fair way to to utilize the equity within your home.
+If you are denied, the lender now has all the information needed to know the insolvency of the borrower’s finances, which could have a detrimental effect on refinancing with them in the future.
+Unfortunately, that also means you’ve wasted time and effort on a dead end while other solutions could have been pursued

-Appeal rights are available, if you still find interest in the forbearance program, but the duty of working on it is left to a different department.
-Either way, unless the decision is considered an egregious error, it is unlikely to be overturned.
+Appeal rights are available, if you are very adamant about getting approved for a forbearance program, but these appeals go to a different department, so you may be asked to further explain yourself just to be denied yet again.
+Either way, unless the original denial is considered an egregious error, it is unlikely to be overturned.

-After the immediate relief is over, borrowers are frequently left with the consequences of a regretful decision.
-Choosing a forbearance program does not negate the effect on our credit rating.
-We’re not only delaying the inevitable of still having to make up the payments and interest, but the missed payments also show on our credit report.
-It’s too late to avoid the negative impact, which will take many years to resolve.
-The delinquency can remain on your credit report for 7 years.
+Not only does mortgage forbearance delay the inevitable by still having to make up the payments and interest, but the missed payments also show on our credit report.
+However, keep in mind that during the coronavirus pandemic, such negative penalties have been minimized or canceled altogether through the CARES Act.
 Additionally, if approved, the forbearance will be reported to the credit reporting agencies.
 That hurts a homeowners’ credit profile and can affect refinancing in the future.
 It can even bear weight on the purchase of a new home.

 A forbearance program does offer a brief pause in financial hardships, but it does not offer any solvency opportunities the way an equity program does.

-A better solution, and one that may help resolve any future impact on your credit score, is the equity program offered by Skydan Equity Partners.
+A better solution, and one that may help resolve any future impact on your credit score, is the home equity program offered by SKYDAN Equity Partners.
 We believe in offering peace of mind along with proven solutions that aren’t available in the traditional banking industry.
 Our home equity loan alternative provides exclusive benefits that are designed to give homeowners immediate relief from financial hardships.
-Many of the forbearance programs are outdated and still use criteria that have been in existence for many decades.

 In addition to catching up on past due mortgage payments with a lender, qualified homeowners can use the equity program for the following reasons: